Lane’s End Australian Labradoodles

 Hi, I'm Susan G.

 We are a small, professional breeder of healthy, happy & handsome multigenerational Australian Labradoodles, located on the beautiful Central Coast, NSW, Australia.
-We hand-rear each of our puppies for at least the first 9 weeks of their lives to ensure they can transition well to your home from ours.
-We hope to do this by focusing each day on working with our puppies to expose them to human environments so that they will confidently transition into their new world with you.
-Our Australian Labradoodles are multi-generational, meaning they are born with generations of Labradoodles in their pedigree.
-Their pedigrees are thoroughly checked and registered with the World Australian Labradoodle Association (WALA) and pedigree papers and registration with WALA will come with your puppy.
-Our goal is to continue and improve health and foster intuitive temperaments in our lines of Australian Labradoodles for companionship and therapy services.
+We hand-raise each of our puppies for at least the first 9 weeks of their lives to ensure they can transition well to your home from ours.
+We hope to do…

 Vet Approved Criteria